-As a result, the business has enjoyed a great amount of success and can easily demonstrate what an important part of our future our apprentices are and will become.
+Stonehill Engineering offers apprenticeships across the company and can easily demonstrate what an important part of our future our apprentices are and will become.

 1. Earn while you learn

 There is a wide range of apprenticeship courses on offer and this is continuing to expand.
-Apprenticeships come in 3 levels these are: intermediate level, advanced level and higher apprenticeships.
+Apprenticeships come in 3 levels: intermediate, advanced and higher apprenticeships.
+They last between 1 and 5 years depending on the type and level of training.

 3. What Apprenticeships can we offer you?

-At Stonehill Engineering, we currently offer apprenticeships in Engineering, IT and Business Administration.
+We offer apprenticeships in Engineering, but also have apprentices studying IT and Business Administration.

-Apprenticeship scheme providers pride themselves in offering a high level of support and guidance, as does Stonehill Engineering.
-Making sure that an individual’s needs and requirements are met and with the additional offer of support in potential difficult times.
+Apprenticeship scheme providers pride themselves in offering a high level of support and guidance, making sure that an individual’s needs and requirements are met.
+All our apprentices are mentored by a senior member of the team, they are there to offer support and to use their knowledge, skills and connections to help the apprentice develop in their new role.

 6. Start your career